2026 Volkswagen ID.Buzz Charging Cost Calculator

 How Much Does It Cost to Charge a 2026 Volkswagen ID.Buzz?

 Most Volkswagen ID.Buzz owners charge at home using a Level 2 (240V) charger, which takes approximately 9 hours for a full charge.
-For road trips, the Volkswagen ID.Buzz supports DC fast charging at up to 170 kW via its CCS port, adding approximately 8.4 miles of range per minute of charging.
+For road trips, the Volkswagen ID.Buzz supports DC fast charging via its CCS port, with a modeled fast-charge session of about 30 minutes from 10% to 80%.

 Methodology & EV Data Sources